Hey lovely people ?

 Let’s be real, you are vulnerable as a solo female traveller.
 I appreciate that the rise of feminism is real but feminism still has a long way to go and gender equality isn’t always a thing in many countries.
 I really believe that if you are reading this you are a strong, kick ass, fierce woman but remember that you may be seen as more of a target because you are a woman in some countries that your fellow male travellers.
 I know it’s a hard pill to swallow and as a female solo traveller I really do struggle with it but it is what it is and I need to be extra vigilant and remember to use my common sense at all times when travelling.

 Wow, what a ride that was!
 Apologies for all the tangents, I got very excited writing this post.
 I love that I got so excited though because it further clarifies that my main passion is not just travel but helping you guys have the confidence to travel as well.
-Yes I’m niching down with the goal of helping single girls solo travel who have mental health difficulties but this blog is for everyone.
 I want to share my travel antics and my single stories with you.
 It will be like sitting in the pub and sharing my stories with you over a pink gin and lemonade only virtually.
 I have some very exciting plans for this blog which I absolutely cannot wait to share with you.

-What do you think of me niching down in to a single girl travelling solo with anxiety kind of blog?
+What do you think of me expanding my blogging in to lifestyle?
 What kind of things do you want me to talk about in my blog?